Poplar, Philadelphia: Urban Renewal

+In the 2010s, demand for housing in the neighborhood increased, leading to a number of new developments as well as demolitions and reuses of old buildings.
+In 2013, the Church of the Nativity at 11th and Mount Vernon was demolished and by 2015, it had been replaced with a row of townhomes and a gated parking lot called Spring Arts Square.
+In 2015, the eastern portion of the former Philadelphia Transit Company substation was adapted into a 40-unit apartment building.
+A major development was proposed and later built on a largely vacant parcel of land between Broad Street, Ridge Avenue, 13th Street and Fairmount Avenue.
+The building now contains an Aldi, Chesterbrook Academy and a number of apartments for rent.
+The Strawbridge and Clothier warehouse was converted into a residential apartment building, but in 2024 a kitchen fire displaced between 200 and 300 of its residents.
+A number of residential and commercial developments have been recently completed or are underway along Broad Street, Ridge Avenue, Spring Garden Street and in other infill lots in the neighborhood.

+Transportation

+The 23 bus runs north through the neighborhood on 11th Street and south on 12th Street.
+The 61 bus runs north and south on Ridge Avenue.
+The 47 bus runs north on Seventh Street and south on Eighth Street.
+Several regional rail routes run through Poplar but do not stop in the neighborhood.

 Landmarks

 While most of Poplar's original housing has been demolished, a handful of defining structures identify the neighborhood and can be seen from various points both in the neighborhood and around the city.
 The ornate, Victorian Divine Lorraine Hotel fronts on North Broad Street at its intersection with Fairmount Street; the massive, former Strawbridge & Clothier warehouse is located at 9th and Poplar Streets adjacent to the SEPTA elevated line (with the expanded building occupying almost the entire space between Poplar and Girard), and two 1920s-1930s public school buildings (Spring Garden School No. 1 and Spring Garden School, the latter formerly Spring Garden School No. 2) constructed in a Moderne/Art Deco style, designed by noted Philadelphia school architect Irwin Catharine, are located on 12th St. With the exception of the southernmost of the two schools, which remains in use, the rest of the older landmarks remain vacant.
 The Divine Lorraine Hotel and the two schools are listed on the National Register of Historic Places along with the Thaddeus Stevens School of Observation, Rodeph Shalom Synagogue, and Mary Channing Wister School.

 The Ukrainian Catholic Cathedral of the Immaculate Conception is at 830 North Franklin Street.
 It was built in 1966 and designed by Julian K. Jastremsky.